Weakness of attitude becomes weakness of character. Einstein

 The strength of a person is often weighed by how they deal with their weaknesses.
 Nathaniel Summers

-Our weaknesses are our pathways to greater strengths.
+Overcoming our weaknesses are the ideal pathways to greater strengths.
 Most of us know what our weaknesses are.
-If not sure, all we have to do is ask a good friend or loved one.
+If not really sure, all we have to do is ask a good friend or loved one.
 One of the keys to personal growth and development is to be aware of our weaknesses and to continuously chip away at them.

 We should know those things that “hold us back”, “trip us up” and “cause us to fall on our faces”.
-These things should be analogous to the FBI’s Most Wanted List.
-We should have a Top 10 list of issues, weakness and shortcomings that represent our most serious warts and blemishes.
-The more that we are aware of them; the more we can train our minds to be sensitive to them; the more likely we are to take action on them when opportunities present themselves.
+These things can be analogous to the FBI’s Most Wanted List.
+We should have a Top 10 list of shortcomings, weaknesses, and issues that represent our most serious warts and blemishes.
+The more we are aware of them we can train our minds to be sensitive to them and then take action on them when opportunities do present themselves.
 The first rule of problem solving is to be aware there is a problem.
 Our problem (weakness) solving efforts should be continuous, never stopping.
-Confronting weaknesses should become a life-long process that never ends.
-Becoming the best person we can become is like seeking success.
-It is a never ending journey, not a destination.
+Confronting our weaknesses is a life-long process that never ends.
+Becoming the best person we can become is the same as seeking success.
+It is a never ending journey, not a final destination.

 Another goal should be; always striving to make our biggest weakness our strongest asset.
 A classic example is a person whose fear of public speaking was so acute they became incapacitated and unable to function.
-This person took what was a debilitating weakness, conquered it and went on to become a great speaker.
-We should always be striving to turn weaknesses into strengths.
+This person takes what was a debilitating weakness, conquers it and then goes on to become a great speaker.
+We should always be striving to turn our weaknesses into our strengths.
 As long as we do this, we are on a path of continuous improvement.
-This process puts us on a path that causes us to get stronger and stronger.
-Weaknesses continue to be weaknesses only if we sanction them to be so.
+This process puts us on a pathway that causes us to get stronger and stronger.
+Our weaknesses continue to be weaknesses only if we sanction them to continue to be so.

 Challenge: What are your most glaring weaknesses?
 Be honest and seriously identify them.
 Ignoring them does nothing to cause you to overcome them.
 The first step is to have your weaknesses on a ‘hit” list.
 Always be looking for opportunities to take them on.
 Be proactive and jump on them.
 Increasingly be prepared to get outside of your Comfort Zone.
 Be patient, yet diligent and take one step at a time.
 “By the inch it is a cinch”.